Dang-Minh-Duong/Air-Monitoring-System/README.md

 This project is part of a system where the STM32 collects or generates data,
 and the ESP32 acts as a bridge to forward that data to an online cloud service for storage, monitoring, or processing.

----

-Feel free to update this README with more specific implementation details.